ocd-scm/ocd-builder/README.md

 # ocd-builder

-ocd-builder is a generic heml chart to build code in git into an container image uaing openshift.
-It can also add a docker tag to the built image that matches the git tag of the built code.
+ocd-builder is a generic heml chart to s2i build your code in git into an container image.
+It can also add a docker tag to the built image that matches the git tag.
+This can be triggered by a git release webhook configured to push an event to ocd-builder-webook.

 ![alt text][ocd-build-components]